 However, what it’s not is the freedom to speak freely and express himself.
 I don’t really get the difference here: It seems that depending on the subject and the ‘target’ of your dispute, you are either allowed to hold a view or you are not.

 One could argue that it appears that followers of religions born of the Middle East are given privileges over those who free-think or research ‘truth’.

 The Christian couple wanted to spread the view that homosexuality is morally wrong.
 Their view is an opinion propagated by the organisers of their religion.
 Despite it having a victim – ie, anybody who finds themselves to be homosexual is ‘committing a moral sin’ – it appears to be ok for their brand of Christianity to push that point of view.

 Now, I have my own views about homosexuality and why it exists, but where a person is homosexual I strongly agree that they should be allowed to be homosexual without anybody telling them they are sinful or acting in an intimidating fashion.
-We don’t attack people for being heterosexual, so why attack people for being homosexual.
-Frankly, it’s nobody’s business what your sexuality is.

 Yet, this Christian couple are allowed to propagate their anti-gay belief, and are paid £10,000 out of public funds as an apology for being initially challenged about it.

 On the other hand, David Irving has produced some fairly damning original documentation that there is now what he calls a ‘Holocaust Industry’ with a purpose of deliberately over-exaggerating the actual truth about the World War Two death camps, and yet because he challenges one of the basic tenants of another religious group – the Jews – he spends a year in jail.